Stewart Baker: Professional career

 Baker advocated for better use of modern technology for tracking terrorists, including the use of electronic surveillance and better coordination with law enforcement officials.
 He also noted the importance of recognizing and protecting privacy and civil liberties.

-In 2004-2005, Baker chaired the drafting team for the report by the General Counsel of the Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction.
+In 2004 to 2005, Baker chaired the drafting team for the report by the General Counsel of the Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction.
 This report examined the intelligence around weapons of mass destruction prior to the invasion of Iraq and made specific recommendations for change to prevent future intelligence errors.

 On July 13, 2005, Baker was appointed by President George W. Bush to be Assistant Secretary (acting as Under Secretary-equivalent) for Policy for the United States Department of Homeland Security.
 His nomination was confirmed by the U.S. Senate on October 7, 2005.
 News of his nomination was greeted with mixed reviews by privacy advocates and those concerned about his position on civil liberties; and the Department has been unable to elevate his position to an Under Secretary level.
 He negotiated several agreements between DHS and European governments concerning European privacy law and a U.S. legal requirement that airlines provide reservation data about US-bound passengers to the US government (Passenger name records or PNRs).
 One of these agreements had a "side letter" that abrogated significant parts of the published agreement.

 In 2009, Baker returned to Steptoe & Johnson, where he currently practices law (and holds the record for returning to the firm more times than any other lawyer).
-In 2013, he began hosting the Cyberlaw Podcast.
+In 2013, he began hosting the Cyberlaw Podcast; as of 2024, this podcast is hosted by Reason Magazine, to whose law blog Baker also contributes.